24/7 INJURY HELPLINE (479) 783-0036

 After the accident, you might wonder, “Someone hit my car.
 Whose insurance do I call?”
 The answer is that you should contact both your own insurance company and the other driver’s insurer to report the accident.
 Provide them with the facts of the incident, but refrain from admitting fault or discussing the extent of your injuries.

 In some cases, the other driver’s insurer denies responsibility for the accident.
 If this happens, your own insurance company may be able to help you pay for your injuries and losses through your collision coverage or uninsured/underinsured motorist coverage.
-However, in many cases, working with an experienced attorney can maximize your chances of securing full and fair compensation from the at-fault driver’s insurance.
+However, in many cases, working with an experienced Fort Smith, AR, attorney can maximize your chances of securing full and fair compensation from the at-fault driver’s insurance.

 Avoid Posting on Social Media